-The Expected Level of Leverage for the Fund should amount to 100%.
+The Expected Level of Leverage for the Fund should amount to 120%.
 The Expected Level of Leverage is an estimate only and may be subject to higher leverage levels.
 The leverage calculation method used is the Sum of Notionals.
 It includes the notional exposure associated with financial derivative instruments but does not include the underlying investments of the Fund which make up 100% of total net assets.

-Investment Manager(s) Franklin Advisers, Inc. and Templeton Global Advisors Limited
+Franklin Advisers, Inc. and Templeton Global Advisors Limited